matthewmatheus/matthewmatheus/README.md

 - JavaScript(basic).
 - HTML and CSS (basic).

-And theres more u can see on my Linkedin profile.
+And theres much more u can see on my Linkedin profile.

 <div align="center">